Some people stand out.

 The first is to change your inner self and mood.
 You could use self-affirmations to build up confidence.

 The second is to create change and act in a way that affects how others perceive you.
-In some cases, the two overlap as your better mood will translate to a different perception of you by others.
+Sometimes, the two overlap as your better mood will translate to a different perception of you by others.

 Smile to feel better